An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Strongly regular graphs that arise as the point graph of a partial linear space

-Next, let $y$ be a Delsarte vertex in $\Gamma$ distinct from $x$.
-Assume first that $d(x, y) = 1$.
-There exists a Delsarte clique $C$ that contains $y$ but not $x$.
-As $C$ is a maximal clique, there exists a vertex $z \in C$ not adjacent to $x$.
-By the above argument, we obtain $0 \leq \alpha \leq b$, and $\alpha$ is an integer.
+Let $x$ and $y$ be two distinct Delsarte vertices in $\Gamma$.
+If $d(x, y) = 1$, then there exists a Delsarte clique $C$ that contains $y$ but not $x$.
+Since $C$ is a maximal clique, there must be a vertex $z \in C$ that is not adjacent to $x$.
+If $d(x, y) = 2$, let $z = y$.
+In either case, we can find a vertex $z$ with $d(x, z) = 2$ such that there exists a Delsarte clique $C$ containing $z$ and $x$ has at least one neighbor in $C$.

-Now assume $d(x, y) = 2$.
-In this case, let $z = y$, and the conclusion follows as before.
-This completes the proof. \begin{rem} The proofs of Lemmas \ref{lowboundtau}, \ref{numline}, and \ref{numDel} do not make use of the diameter of $\Gamma$, and therefore all hold true for any graphs which are distance-regular, and with the same proofs.
-Lemma \ref{mu1} requires diameter 2, and Lemma \ref{alphaint} requires $m=b+1$, and this is not true for arbitrary distance-regular graphs, so these lemmas do require that the graph is strongly regular.
-In \cite{lv2024bounding}, the authors presented versions of Lemmas \ref{mu1} and \ref{alphaint} valid for distance-regular graphs of arbitrary diameter with classical parameters. \end{rem}